 • THE RIGHT TO BE INFORMED ABOUT A DATA BREACH

-You are at any time entitled to access your data, to correct your data, to move your data, and to have your data deleted in the register.
+You are at any time entitled to access your data, to correct your data, to transfer your data, and to have your data deleted in the register.
 Such application should be in writing, signed and sent to the e-mail address below.
 The requests are processed without a charge.
 If you are unsure on how to proceed, please ask the local doctor involved with your care for help.